On the positivity and integrality of coefficients of mirror maps: Introduction

 It was observed in the early days of mirror symmetry that the coefficients of $Q_{\text{quintic}}(q)$ seemed all to be positive integers (the earliest references for integrality we can find are \cite{batyrev1995generalized,Lian1996}; the first mention we can find of positivity is in \cite{krattenthaler2011analytic}, although it had surely been remarked before then).
 In fact, the fifth root of $Q_{\text{quintic}}$ is even integral:

 and its logarithm even has positive coefficients:

-The integrality of the coefficients of $Q_{\text{quintic}}$ was first proved by Lian--Yau \cite{Lian1998}, who also proved integrality of the coefficients of $Q_{\text{quintic}}^{1/5}$ \cite{Lian-Yau-nthroot} (a different approach was later developed by Kontsevich--Schwarz--Vologodsky \cite{KSV}).
-The positivity of the coefficients of $\phi_1/\phi_0$ was first proved by Krattenthaler--Rivoal \cite{krattenthaler2011analytic}.
+The integrality of the coefficients of $Q_{\text{quintic}}$ was first proved by Lian--Yau \cite{Lian1998}, who also proved integrality of the coefficients of $Q_{\text{quintic}}^{1/5}$ \cite{Lian-Yau-nthroot} (a different approach was later developed by Kontsevich--Schwarz--Vologodsky \cite{KSV}; the integrality question has also been considered from a physics perspective, e.g. in \cite{JockersMayr}).
+The positivity of the coefficients of $\phi_1/\phi_0$ was first proved by Krattenthaler--Rivoal \cite{krattenthaler2011analytic}, who also address the question of its convergence.